nice-digital/cks-gatsby/README.md

 3. Open the root of the repository in VS Code
    1. Install recommended extensions when prompted
 4. Install dependencies:
-   1. Open the command palette (_Ctrl+Shift+P_) in VS Code, then:
-   2. Run 'npm: Install Dependencies' (and choose 'Run all commands listed below')
+   1. Run `npm ci` in each folder with a package.json manually.
-   3. Run '.NET: Restore Project' for CKS.Web
+   2. Run '.NET: Restore Project' for CKS.Web
 5. Go to the 'Run and Debug' panel (_Ctrl+Shift+D_) in VS Code
 6. Run `Launch CKS`

 Launching the app via `Launch CKS` does the following:

-1. http://localhost:5000/ - Builds and runs the .NET core web app in the background
+1. <http://localhost:5000/> - Builds and runs the .NET core web app in the background
-2. http://localhost:8001/ - Creates a local, fake CKS api
+2. <http://localhost:8001/> - Creates a local, fake CKS api
-3. http://localhost:8000/ - Builds the Gatsby static site then launches it in Chrome once it's built
+3. <http://localhost:8000/> - Builds the Gatsby static site then launches it in Chrome once it's built
-4. Proxies http://localhost:8000/api/search (in the Gatsby site) to http://localhost:5000/api/search (in the .NET core app)
+4. Proxies <http://localhost:8000/api/search> (in the Gatsby site) to <http://localhost:5000/api/search> (in the .NET core app)

 It also attached debuggers so you can add break points in VS Code for the Gatsby Node processes, the Gatsby React components, the fake API and the .NET web app classes.